 Sink your budget into cards that reveal something delightful and beautiful.

 As soon as the card is opened, you make an impression.

 If 3D isn’t in your budget, choose an image that is completely unlike everything else you see…avoid trite.

 If a greeting card company offers it then you know it’s ubiquitous.

-Avoid holiday trees, Santa, Joy to the World, pictures of Earth, and tread on snow lightly.
+At Christmas, avoid holiday trees, Santa, Joy to the World, pictures of Earth, and tread on snow lightly (pun intended).

 Visit your local paper store, or Etsy.com (handmade items.)
 Even Amazon has unique cards…I am not endorsing anyone.
 But look around for something you’d like on your mantle.